kongkip/keras-2-tensorflowlite/README.md

-# Keras model to tflite for mobile
+# Keras model to tflite for mobile devices
 It is a great time now to develop Artificial Intelligence apps.
 There are presence of cools tools to use, from prototyping to production.